dBdone/build/terms.md

 ## 6. Fees

-**6.1.** For paid accounts, the Customer shall pay dBdone the agreed monthlyor annual fee depending on the agreed Features ("Features" will be further defined on the Website).
+**6.1.** For paid accounts, the Customer shall pay dBdone the agreed monthly or annual fee depending on the agreed Features ("Features" will be further defined on the Website).